enricoteterra/serverless-one-item-shop/adr/004-use-cypress-for-regression-tests.md

-# Use Cypress for E2E tests
+# Use Cypress for regression tests

 ## Context
 The shop will have a static homepage.